GianlucaArbo/gatsby-starter-foundation/src/content/posts/2020-09-19-what-the-font-a-guide-to-web-safe-fonts.md

 ---
 template: blog-post
 title: What the Font!?
-A guide to web safe fonts.
+A Guide to Web Safe Fonts.
 slug: /what-the-font
 date: 2020-09-19 19:32
 description: web safe fonts